nemanjarogic/PublicKeyInfrastructure/README.md

 A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 The purpose of a PKI is to facilitate the secure electronic transfer of information for a range of network activities.

-More implementation details at design document: [a relative link](DesignDocument.pdf)
+More implementation details can be found at [design document](DesignDocument.pdf).